 When diagnosing elbow tendonitis, Orthopaedic Institute of Central Jersey (OICJ) specialists obtain a complete medical history review.
 They also perform a physical examination.
 An accurate diagnosis is made based off of findings.
 All specialists are fellowship trained and board-certified.

 OIOCJ patients receive a customized treatment plan.
 The plan focuses on (1) decreasing inflammation and symptoms (2) preventing elbow tendonitis from reoccurring.
 OICJ specialists use a combination of treatment options, including:

 - Rest and ice.
 A break from sports and activities.
 Ice application to painful, tender areas.

 - Medications.
 Oral and topical pain and anti-inflammatory medications.

 - Injections.
 Steroid and anesthetic medications delivered directly to the inflamed tendons.

 - Bracing.
 Immobilization in a removable brace.

 These treatment options effectively decrease symptoms of elbow tendonitis.
-OIOCJ patients experience symptom relief very quickly.
+OICJ patients experience symptom relief very quickly.
 The chances of the injury returning are extremely small.
-OIOCJ specialists provide quality patient care in five locations.
-To schedule your appointment with an OIOCJ specialist, call 732-276-4334 or visit our contact page.
+OICJ specialists provide quality patient care in five locations.
+To schedule your appointment with an OICJ specialist, call 732-276-4334 or visit our contact page.